narviii/ifb_media_reports/2025/week_48/insta_weekly_2025_48_gemini-2.5-pro.md

 # Weekly Instagram Beauty Media Landscape Report

-*   **Key Takeaway:** For the week ending November 30, 2025, the indie beauty landscape was dominated by high-anticipation Black Friday collection launches, shifting the focus from discounts to newness.
-A "sparkly grunge" aesthetic, featuring moody color stories with high-impact shimmers and glosses, drove significant purchase intent, with Cosmic Brushes' new palette leading the conversation.
+*   **Key Takeaway:** For the week ending November 30, 2025, the indie beauty landscape was dominated by a frenzy of Black Friday launches.
+Moody, grunge-inspired palettes from brands like Cosmic Brushes saw significant purchase intent, while Kaleidos Makeup's new collection drove excitement for unique lip formulas and graphic eyeliners.

 ## 1. Overview

-*   **The Vibe:** The feed was electric with new releases, timed strategically for the Black Friday shopping period.
-Content was heavily skewed towards swatch-focused videos and carousels, serving as detailed product introductions rather than simple sale announcements.
-Creators provided in-depth reviews, comparisons, and tutorials for new collections from Cosmic Brushes, Rituel de Fille, Kaleidos, and Dede's Signature.

-*   **Engagement Temperature:** Engagement was at a boiling point.
-Comments were highly specific and transactional, moving beyond simple compliments.
-Followers actively requested swatch comparisons between new and old palettes, confirmed their intent to purchase ("Yep, this shall be mine"), and inquired about product availability and limited edition status, indicating a well-informed and ready-to-buy audience.
+*   **The Vibe:** The feed was a high-velocity stream of new product reveals, swatches, and first impressions, all timed for Black Friday sales.
+Video content, particularly swatch-heavy Reels and tutorials, was the dominant format.
+The atmosphere was less about lifestyle and more about product performance and immediate acquisition.

+*   **Engagement Temperature:** Audience sentiment was overwhelmingly positive and action-oriented.
+Comments were filled with specific product questions, comparison requests (e.g., Cosmic Brushes 'Death' vs. 'Sinister' palettes), and explicit purchase declarations ("Yep, this shall be mine," "immediate add to cart").

 ## 2. Product Momentum (Brand & Item Velocity)

 *   **Top Mentioned Brands:**
-    *   **Cosmic Brushes:** Dominated the conversation with a highly anticipated new palette.
+    *   **Cosmic Brushes:** Dominated conversations with a new palette launch.
+    *   **Kaleidos Makeup:** Generated significant buzz with a multi-product collection drop.
-    *   **Rituel de Fille:** Generated significant buzz with a multi-tiered Black Friday exclusive collection.
+    *   **Rituel de Fille:** Successfully executed a multi-day reveal campaign for their Black Friday exclusives.
-    *   **Kaleidos Makeup:** Captured attention with the comprehensive "Moon Arcade" collection launch.
-    *   **Dede's Signature:** Successfully launched a festive-themed palette that resonated with creators.
+    *   **Dede's Signature:** Gained traction with a well-received festive palette.
-    *   **Lethal Cosmetics:** Featured for its new "Serpentine" collection and rebrand.
+    *   **Lethal Cosmetics:** Featured for its rebrand and new collection.

 *   **Viral Products:**
-    *   **Cosmic Brushes "Death" Palette:** The clear winner of the week.
-It appeared across multiple top-tier indie influencers (`angeschka`, `deandranicoleee`, `glamsmitty`) and sparked a flurry of questions comparing it to the brand's previous "Sinister" palette, indicating a loyal and knowledgeable customer base.
+    *   **Cosmic Brushes 'Death' Palette:** The standout product of the week.
+Featured by multiple top-tier influencers, it sparked intense discussion and high purchase intent, with numerous requests for comparison swatches against their previous 'Sinster' palette.
-    *   **Kaleidos "Moon Arcade" Collection:** The new **Epiphany Glow Melt-On Eyeliners** (especially the red "Scarlet Striker") and the refillable **Glass Load Lip Melts** saw strong positive reactions for their unique colors (like the grey "Stranger") and sparkly finishes.
+    *   **Kaleidos Makeup 'Moon Arcade' Collection:** The **Epiphany Glow Melt-On Eyeliner** in 'Scarlet Striker' (a true glittery red) and the **Glass Load Lip Melts** (especially the unique grey shade 'Stranger') were the hero items, praised for their unique colors and performance.
+    *   **Dede's Signature 'Festive Elegance' Palette:** Praised for delivering a "stereotypical" red and green holiday color story with the depth and saturation needed for deeper skin tones, a point explicitly highlighted by creators.
-    *   **Rituel de Fille "Ghost Frequency" Collection:** The multi-use **Snowdrop Color Nectar Pigment Balm** and the sparkly **Midnight Glow Thorn Bite Lip Oil** were consistently highlighted for their unique textures and ethereal color stories.
+    *   **Rituel de Fille 'Ghost Frequency' Collection:** The multi-day reveal strategy built momentum for their Gift With Purchase items, particularly the **'Snowdrop' Color Nectar Pigment Balm** and the **'Apparition' Rare Light Crème Luminizer**.

 *   **The "Look" Breakdown:**
-    *   **EYES:** The focus was on high-impact, dimensional eyes.
-This was achieved through intensely sparkly, often multi-chrome, toppers and liners.
-Graphic liner looks, from sharp red wings (`DRd6ZLNANCg`) to intricate white snowflakes (`DRdKPTogWqE`), were also a key trend.
-    *   **LIPS:** A dual trend emerged: 1) High-shine, sparkly, and often colorful lip oils and balms (Rituel de Fille, Kaleidos).
-2) A grunge aesthetic featuring deep, cool-toned lip liners paired with unique lipstick shades or glosses.
-    *   **CHEEKS:** Monochromatic application was a notable technique, with creators using single cream products like Rituel de Fille's "Snowdrop" balm on eyes, cheeks, and lips for a cohesive, dewy look.
+    *   **EYES:** A strong focus on high-impact, multi-dimensional shimmers and glitter toppers.
+Graphic liner looks, enabled by new long-wearing pencil formulas from Kaleidos and Melt, were prevalent.
+The dominant aesthetic was a "one-and-done" glossy or sparkly lid, seen with Rituel de Fille's Eye Gloss.
+    *   **LIPS:** High-shine, glossy finishes are trending.
+Sparkly lip oils and balms are replacing traditional matte liquids.
+Unique colors like grey and deep, vampy purples are gaining traction over standard nudes.
+    *   **CHEEKS:** Luminous, dewy finishes are key.
+Creators are gravitating towards cream formulas that can be used monochromatically on cheeks and eyes, like the Rituel de Fille Pigment Balms.

 ## 3. Aesthetic & Hashtag Trends

-*   **Visual Themes:** The dominant aesthetic was **"Sparkly Grunge"** and **"Ethereal Goth,"** evidenced by hashtags like `#gothmakeup`, `#grungemakeup`, and `#altmakeup` paired with visually glittery content.
-This was complemented by a strong undercurrent of festive looks with a moody twist (`#festiveelegance`) and artistic winter themes (`#snowflakemakeup`).
-*   **Color Stories:** Creators gravitated towards complex, moody palettes. **Deep reds, grungy greens, cool-toned plums, and shimmering silvers** were prevalent in new releases from Cosmic Brushes and Dede's Signature.
-This was contrasted by a secondary trend of **cool-toned fuchsia and iridescent pinks**, driven by Rituel de Fille's new highlighters and blushes.
+*   **Visual Themes:** The feed was split between two primary aesthetics, both heavily tagged:
+    *   **#gothmakeup & #grungemakeup:** This was the dominant theme, characterized by smoky yet colorful looks, deep jewel tones, and cool-toned palettes.
+    *   **#wintermakeup & #snowflakemakeup:** A secondary trend featuring pastel color stories, intricate white graphic liner details (snowflakes), and an overall ethereal, icy feel.

+*   **Color Stories:**
+    *   **Moody Grunge:** A sophisticated palette of deep purples, rich reds, cool-toned grays, and blacks, often accented with holographic or silver glitter.
+The Cosmic Brushes 'Death' palette is the primary driver.
+    *   **Modern Festive:** A rich combination of deep forest greens, true reds, and sparkling golds, as seen in the Dede's Signature 'Festive Elegance' palette.
+    *   **Ethereal Cool Tones:** A focus on fuchsia, cherry blossom pinks, and lavenders with a dewy, glowing finish, championed by Rituel de Fille's new releases.

 ## 4. Purchase-Intent Signals (From Comments)

-*   **"Add to Cart" Energy:** Comments were direct and decisive.
+*   **"Add to Cart" Energy:**
-    *   On Cosmic Brushes "Death" Palette: "Yep, this shall be mine 🖤"
+    *   On Cosmic Brushes 'Death' Palette: "Yep, this shall be mine 🖤", "So now I need this one too 😍😍😍"
-    *   On Dede's Signature "Festive Elegance" Palette: "Yes, this is an immediate add to cart!!!
-I’m obsessed"
+    *   On Dede's Signature 'Festive Elegance' Palette: "Yes, this is an immediate add to cart!!!
+I’m obsessed", "I need this palette 😍"
-    *   On Rituel de Fille's "Apparition" Luminizer: "Omg I can’t wait to buy this!!"
+    *   On Rituel de Fille's Collection: "Omg I can’t wait to buy this!!", "You were the one that sold me on buying enough to get the whole collection"
-    *   On Glamlite x Bratz: "That is a NEED"

-*   **Restock Demands:** Frustration over sold-out items was a key signal.
-A comment on a Bella Beaute Bar post noted, "Ocean Jewel is out of stock, but I got three others so I needed to chill anyway," indicating both high demand for specific products and a willingness to purchase alternatives from the same brand.

-*   **Curiosity Clusters:** The most significant cluster of questions was directed at the **Cosmic Brushes "Death" Palette**.
-Followers repeatedly asked for swatch comparisons against the brand's prior "Sinister" palette.
-This demonstrates an educated consumer base making calculated purchasing decisions and valuing creator content that aids this process.
+*   **Restock Demands:** The **Bella Beaute Bar 'Ocean Jewel'** palette was mentioned as "out of stock" in comments, indicating unmet demand for vibrant purple/blue/neon color stories.

+*   **Curiosity Clusters:**
+    *   **Comparison Swatches:** The most common question by far was for comparisons between new and existing palettes (Cosmic Brushes 'Death' vs. 'Sinister').
+This signals a knowledgeable and engaged customer base making considered purchases.
+    *   **Tool Recommendations:** A tutorial featuring graphic liner prompted questions for "the best brush for water activate liner," showing an audience desire to replicate the looks they see.

 ## 5. Opportunities for the Store

 *   **Stocking Recommendations:**
-    *   **Must-Have:** Prioritize the **Cosmic Brushes "Death" Palette**.
-The demand and specific comparison requests signal it will be a top seller.
-    *   **Key Items:** Stock up on sparkly, long-wear eyeliners, especially in unique shades like the vibrant red **"Scarlet Striker" from Kaleidos**.
-Multi-use cream products in cool pinks and fuchsias (a la Rituel de Fille) are also trending high.
-    *   **Aesthetic Focus:** Curate a "Sparkly Grunge" collection featuring palettes with deep reds, greens, and purples paired with high-shine lip oils and metallic toppers.
+    *   **Eyeshadow:** Prioritize moody palettes with a mix of mattes and high-impact shimmers.
+A dedicated festive palette with rich reds and greens is essential for the season.
+    *   **Liners & Singles:** Stock long-wearing glitter eyeliners in bold colors, especially true reds and blues.
+Single-pan eye glosses with a grungy, oil-slick finish are a key trend item.
+    *   **Lip Products:** Focus on high-shine, sparkly lip oils and balms in unique shades (greys, deep purples, iridescent toppers) to capture the current shift away from mattes.

 *   **Content Strategy:**
-    *   **Video is King:** Tutorial and swatch-heavy Reels are generating the highest engagement and purchase intent.
-Static flatlays are performing poorly in comparison.
+    *   **Video is King:** Tutorial reels and swatch videos generate the most engagement and purchase intent.
+Static photos receive significantly less interaction.
-    *   **Leverage Comparisons:** Create content that directly compares new products to popular older ones from the same brand.
-This addresses a key audience question and builds trust.
-A "Death vs. Sinister" swatch video would perform exceptionally well.
+    *   **Leverage Comparisons:** Create content that directly compares new launches to popular existing products.
+This addresses the primary question from educated consumers and builds trust.

-*   **Gap Analysis:** A comment on the Cosmic Brushes launch ("I've bin searching for a metallic red for a year...always sold out") highlights a market gap for consistently available, high-quality metallic red eyeshadows.
-This is a recurring pain point for consumers that could be addressed.
+    *   **Showcase Tools:** Feature and recommend specific brushes or tools used to create trending looks (e.g., graphic liner brushes).

+*   **Gap Analysis:** The demand for the sold-out Bella Beaute Bar 'Ocean Jewel' palette indicates a market for vibrant purple/blue/neon palettes.
+Promote any existing stock with this color story as a viable alternative.

 ## 6. Special insights

 *   **Emerging Micro-Trends:**
-    *   **"Medieval Core":** Influencer `ghoul.in.japan` curated a selection of existing products around a "medieval" theme (`DRhO7aiE9A7`), focusing on jewel tones, metallics, and aged parchment shades.
-This signals a move toward aesthetic-driven "shopping your stash" or curated buying, rather than chasing individual new releases.
+    *   **"Medieval Core":** Creator `ghoul.in.japan` curated a makeup collection around a "medieval core" aesthetic, featuring jewel tones, aged parchment shades, and metallic finishes.
+This signals a move towards more specific, historical, and fantasy-inspired niches beyond general "goth."
-    *   **The One-and-Done Glossy Eye:** The use of a single, high-impact, sparkly eye gloss (like Rituel de Fille's "Crux") for a complete "oil slick" eye look (`DRoavuikd6L`) is gaining traction.
-It offers an editorial effect with minimal products.

-*   **Unexpected Pairings:** Creators are layering multiple setting powders for specific finishes (e.g., a brightening powder under the eyes and a different powder for the rest of the face), a more advanced technique being demonstrated in tutorials.
-The use of highlighter as a blush topper and brow bone highlight for a cohesive "glow" is now standard practice.

-*   **Creative insight:** Black Friday has evolved from a discount event into a prime launch window for indie brands.
-They are capitalizing on heightened consumer attention to drop their most anticipated collections of the season.
-The narrative is about newness and brand storytelling (e.g., highlighting diverse collaborators) rather than just price, creating a powerful sense of urgency and community excitement.
+    *   **Monochromatic Draping:** The technique of using a single cream product for eyes, cheeks, and lips in a continuous "draped" application is gaining popularity, emphasizing product versatility and a cohesive, ethereal look.

+*   **Unexpected Pairings:** The use of black lip liner or cream shadow to create a deep, contoured base before applying a high-shine gloss is a recurring technique, merging 90s grunge with a modern, glossy finish.

+*   **Creative insight:** The narrative of "Brand as Character" is a powerful sales driver.
+Influencers are building distinct identities for brands: Cosmic Brushes is the moody tarot reader, Dede's Signature is the inclusive innovator, and Rituel de Fille is the ethereal witch.
+This deep brand storytelling fosters loyalty and community, turning product drops into anticipated events.
+The "multi-day reveal" strategy for Black Friday created sustained hype and built purchase momentum effectively.